Skip to content SAVE $50 ON YOUR CHECKUP! Find Out How »

 Pricing Your Root Canal Procedure

-These figures include all appointments and imaging.
-The final restoration (filling or crown) is not included and will be quoted separately.
-If you’re with a health fund, we’ll help you check your rebate using your card at the clinic, or you can contact your fund directly with item numbers like 415, 416, 417, 418.
+These figures include appointments and imaging.
+The final restoration (filling or crown) is quoted separately.
+If you’re with a health fund, we can help you check rebates with the relevant item numbers.

 Payment Options That Fit Your Life

-No one plans for a root canal, but we can help you prepare for how to manage it.
-We accept HICAPS for on-the-spot claims, and offer flexible payment solutions through Afterpay and DentiCare.
-That means you can spread out costs and get the care you need without delay.
+No one plans for a root canal, but you do have options.
+We accept HICAPS for on-the-spot claims and offer payment solutions through Afterpay and DentiCare.
+We’ll explain what’s available at your first visit, with clear information and no pressure.

 Featured Blogs